 Lancero, whose job focuses on performing pediatric brain tumor research, acknowledges that she is new to politics.
 If elected, she said she would like to focus on constituent services and be the voice of people who aren't normally involved in politics.
 This could mean bringing attention to potholes that need to be repaired or areas that require cleanup.

 She said she often hears from people who say they are dissatisfied by what their city is doing but don't believe that getting involved in local government would change anything.
 She is hoping to give these people a voice.

 "I'm representing the people who don't vote but complain," Lancero said.

 Lancero moved to the Bay Area to do her postdoctoral research at the University of California, San Francisco.
 After a stint at Stanford, she had spent four years working at numerous small biotech firms before returning to Stanford earlier this year.

 She said she has grown to love Palo Alto's "small-town feel" and enjoys running into her neighbors when shopping for groceries.
 She believes that in approving housing, the city should focus on options that would be affordable to families with children.
 Most of the houses that are getting built, she said, are far too expensive for anyone not working in the tech sector.

 "The developers are building for the sake of developers," she said.
 "If they could develop so that we can actually afford to live in their developments, that would be awesome."

 Lancero is part of a growing field of candidates seeking a council seat in November.
 Planning and Transportation Commission Chair Ed Lauing has formally announced his candidacy for the council.
-Three other residents — author Julie Lythcott-Haims, Utilities Advisory Commissin member Lisa Forssell and Alex Comsa, a local realtor — filed papers indicating an intent to run for a council seat.
+Three other residents — former Stanford dean Julie Lythcott-Haims, Utilities Advisory Commission member Lisa Forssell and Alex Comsa, a local Realtor — filed papers indicating an intent to run for a council seat.